eldoy/waveorb-site/app/pages/doc/how-it-works.md

 ## How it works

-Layouts and pages are javascript files that must export an async function that returns a string of HTML.

 A minimal page looks like this, stored in the `app/pages` folder:
 ```js
 module.exports = async function($){